School News February 2013 by Steve Poe

 “We learned a lot about ourselves that day,” said advisor Linda Rence.
 “Our kids could have packed it in after losing those early matches, but they faced adversity with maturity and stayed mentally tough.”
 In addition to a successful day of academic competition, these students experienced what it is like to be a student at one of the largest universities in the country, The Ohio State University.
 Congratulations on staying focused and finishing strong!

 On Wednesday, February 6th, our K-3 students celebrate the 100th day of school.
 Mrs. Troiano, Mrs. Genzman, and Mrs. Bianchi have fun learning activities planned for this day the students are sure to enjoy.
 Also, on Wednesday, February 6th are parent/teacher conferences.
 Parents should call the school to set an appointment.

 The annual Ottawa County Spelling Bee is scheduled for Thursday, February 7th.
 Winners from the January 24th Put-in-Bay School Spelling Bee qualify for the Ottawa County event.
 We will announce the winners in next month’s Gazette school news section.

-In the school news, sports department Basketball Coach Craig Schuffenecker and the Put-in-Bay Panthers are enjoying one of the most successful seasons in school history.
+In the School News February 2013 sports department Basketball Coach Craig Schuffenecker and the Put-in-Bay Panthers are enjoying one of the most successful seasons in school history.
 Read next month’s Gazette school news for a complete summary of the Panther Basketball season.
 We have our final home game with Oak Harbor on Saturday, February 2nd, and play at Cardinal Stritch on Tuesday, February 5th.
 Students enjoyed a day of friendly competition at the annual Put-in-Bay School Science Olympiad on February 1st.
 Results from this event will also be announced in next month’s Put-in-Bay Gazette.